marijnh/Eloquent-JavaScript/11_async.md

 to English.)

-This style of programming is workable, but the indentation level increases with each asynchronous action, because you end up in another function.
-Doing more complicated things, like running multiple actions at the same time, can get a little awkward.
+This style of programming is workable, but the indentation level increases with each asynchronous action because you end up in another function.
+Doing more complicated things, such as running multiple actions at the same time, can get a little awkward.

 Crow nest computers are built to communicate using